daveerickson/NebulaLogger/docs/logger-engine/FlowLogEntry.md

 #### `recordId` → `Id`

-Optionally relate the log entry to a particular record ID.
+Optionally relate the log entry to a particular record ID

 #### `saveLog` → `Boolean`